 An emulation of Smalltalk-78, which runs very similarly to Smalltalk-76, is hosted in the Smalltalk Zoo here.

-Smalltalk-80 was an effort led by Adele Goldberg, who by 1980 was the manager of LRG, to publicize and make Smalltalk available outside of Xerox PARC.
+Adele Goldberg, who by 1980 was the manager of LRG, led the effort to publicize and make Smalltalk available outside of Xerox PARC.
+The development of this public version, Smalltalk-80, was led by Dan Ingalls.
 Licenses were granted to four corporate partners who would develop Smalltalk to run on their own systems: Tektronix, DEC, Apple, and HP.
 A key change in this effort was to translate the use of special keyboard characters specific to Xerox hardware into ASCII standard equivalents.
 A special issue of Byte Magazine was devoted to Smalltalk in August 1981, with contributions by LRG members including Ingalls, Goldberg, Kaehler, Larry Tesler, and others.
 This publication had a big impact on the computer industry in spreading object-oriented programming ideas.
 For one example, this Byte issue motivated Brad Cox to combine Smalltalk concepts with the C programming language to create Objective-C. (See “A Short History of Objective-C” also “The Origins of Objective-C at PPI/Stepstone and Its Evolution at NeXT.”
 Several books on Smalltalk, also by LRG researchers, were also published.
 (Smalltalk-80: The Language, Smalltalk-80: The Language and its Implementation, Smalltalk-80: The Interactive Programming Environment, and Smalltalk-80: Bits of History, Words of Advice.)
 Smalltalk-80 became the basis for all future commercial versions of Smalltalk.
 A version of Smalltalk-80 can be run here.

 Over its almost 50-year history, there have been many versions of Smalltalk, many of which have had significant impacts on the wider computer industry.
 From today's perspective, in which mice and graphical user interfaces are ubiquitous, it can be difficult to imagine how radical the GUI was back in the 1970s.
 In addition, early PARC GUIs differed in key ways from the user interfaces we use today, be they Windows PCs or iPhones.
 For one, the dynamic, live nature of these systems, in which users were also programmers of their own systems and could change things immediately, at will, has been lost in favor of security and consistency.
 Text-based descriptions of these systems simply do not do them justice.
 They have to be seen.
 Recorded demos, such as those done by Ingalls and published by the Software History Center at CHM, do a much better job of capturing the experience.